wp-plugins/csv-2-post/samples/imagegroups/readme.txt

 by matching each unique term (one per row) with the filenames.

 If you do all of this using my test data.
-You will create 3 posts, each with some images attached and resulting in new Wordpress media.
+You will create 3 posts, each with some images attached and resulting in new WordPress media.